cabforum/smime/SBR.md

 **This is a pre-release draft of the S/MIME Baseline Requirements (SBR) and is undergoing active editing.
 It has not yet been balloted to become a CA/Browser Forum standard.**
 ## 1.1  Overview
-This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.
+This S/MIME Baseline Requirements document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.

-An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of 1.3.6.1.5.5.7.3.4 for `emailProtection` and the inclusion of an email address in the Subject, an Rfc822Name, or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName extension.
+An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of 1.3.6.1.5.5.7.3.4 for `emailProtection` and the inclusion of an email address in the Subject, an `Rfc822Name`, or an `otherName` of type `id-on-SmtpUTF8Mailbox` in the `subjectAltName` extension.

 **Notice for Readers**

 An S/MIME Certificate contains a public key bound to an email address and may also contain the identity of a natural person or legal entity that controls such email address.
 The key pair can then be used to sign, verify, encrypt, and decrypt email.

-This Certificate Policy (CP) for the Issuance and Management of Publicly-Trusted S/MIME Certificates describes a subset of the requirements that a Certification Authority must meet in order to issue Publicly Trusted S/MIME Certificates.
+This Certificate Policy (CP) describes a subset of the requirements that a Certification Authority must meet in order to issue Publicly-Trusted S/MIME Certificates.
 This document serves two purposes: to specify Baseline Requirements and to provide guidance and requirements for what a CA should include in its Certification Practice Statement (CPS).
-Except where explicitly stated otherwise, these Requirements apply only to relevant events that occur on or after DATE (the original effective date of these requirements).
+These Requirements apply only to relevant events that occur on or after DATE (the original effective date of these requirements).

 These Requirements do not address all of the issues relevant to the issuance and management of Publicly-Trusted S/MIME Certificates.
 In accordance with RFC 3647 and to facilitate a comparison of other CP and/or CPS (e.g., for policy mapping), this document includes all sections of the RFC 3647 framework.
-However, rather than beginning with a “no stipulation” comment in all empty sections, the CA/Browser Forum initially leaves sections blank until a decision of “no stipulation” is made.
+The CA/Browser Forum initially leaves sections blank until a requirement is stated or a decision of “no stipulation” is made.
 The CA/Browser Forum may update these Requirements from time to time.

 These Requirements do not address the issuance or management of Certificates by enterprises that operate their own Public Key Infrastructure for internal purposes only, and for which the Root Certificate is not distributed by any Application Software Supplier.
 These Requirements are applicable to all Certification Authorities within a chain of trust.
-They are to be flowed down from the Root Certification Authority through successive Subordinate Certification Authorities.
+They are to be flowed down from the Root CA through successive Subordinate CAs.

 ## 1.2  Document name and identification
-This Certificate Policy contains the requirements for the issuance and management of Publicly-Trusted S/MIME Certificates, as adopted by the CA/Browser Forum.
+This Certificate Policy contains the Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates, as adopted by the CA/Browser Forum.

 The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting compliance with this document (OID arc 2.23.140.1.5) as follows: